Simulators and Virtual Machines

 The HMI is capable of controlling and monitoring the TMA.
 It can determine if the EUI itself is in control, if the CSC is in control, or if the Hand Held Device is in control.
 It has various displays which report the status of the CCW (Camera Cable Wrap), OSS (Oil Supply Systems) etc;

 The HMI comes preinstalled in a Docker container.
-If you wish to manually install the HMI you can follow the the Installing HMI steps.
+If you wish to manually install the HMI you can follow the the human-machine-interface steps.
 Otherwise you can follow these steps below which explain where to pull a Docker container with the HMI pre-installed for you.

 1. Complete the pre-requisite steps.